New York City officials are hoping a cash incentive to get the COVID-19 vaccine booster will help slow the impact of the omicron variant.

-Paying for vaccination may be “an ethically superior option” over making the shot mandatory, and could be “very cheap” when compared with the alternatives, according to a paper recently published in the Journal of Medical Ethics.
+Paying for vaccination may be “an ethically superior option” over making the shot mandatory, and could be “very cheap” when compared with the alternatives, according to a paper published in the Journal of Medical Ethics.

 There have been other examples of people getting compensated in a health setting such as being paid for donating plasma or taking part in medical studies.
 Many companies also offer financial incentives for employees who take part in wellness programs, including reducing health insurance premiums or funding a worker’s health care account.